-"You (he/she) did not go to work yesterday, were (was) you (he/she)
+"You (he/she) did not go to work yesterday, were(was) you (he/she) working at home?"
+(Y/N) and continue for next person.

-NOTE: If no trips were made by anyone in the household computer will take you to the end of the interview.
+Note: If no trips were made by anyone in the household computer will take you to the end of the interview.

-14a.
+2a.
 "Where did you (he/she) go first?"

-Interviewer: Ensure that you are recording the very first trip the person made that day starting from 4a.m.
-For example, a shift worker's first trip may very well be from work to home.

-IMPORTANT: For location data (except schools) to be entered - Begin typing the street number or press "F8" to specify another location type (H for home, W for work, M for monument etc.)
+- Interviewer: (a) Ensure that you are recording the very first trip the person made that day starting from 4a.m.
+For example, a shift worker's first trip may very well be from work to home. - IMPORTANT :For location data to be entered Begin typing the street number or press 'F8' to specify another location type (H for home, W for work, M for monument etc. SEE CODES ON NEXT PAGE.

-14b.
-"Where did you (he/she) start from?"
+2b.
+"From where did your(his/her) first trip start?"